 Wrightwood

-Following several months of storms bringing much-needed snow and rain to California, conditions have dramatically changed for many parts of the State.
-In response, Governor Newsom has rolled back some drought emergency provisions that are no longer needed while maintaining other measures that support regions and communities still facing water supply challenges.
+Following several years of heavy precipitation and snow in California, conditions have dramatically changed for many parts of the State.
+In response, the state has rolled back drought emergency provisions that are no longer needed while maintaining other measures supporting regions and communities facing water supply challenges.

-Effective Sunday, May 14, 2023, Golden State Water Company modified outdoor watering restrictions to allow for watering up to three days per week.
+Effective Sunday, May 14, 2023, Golden State Water Company modified outdoor watering restrictions to allow watering up to three days per week.
 Given that water conditions will continue to evolve, customers are encouraged to use water wisely and only use what is needed.

 Golden State Water is recommending customers limit outdoor irrigation between the hours of 7 PM and 8 AM per the following schedule:

-Addresses Ending In: | Watering Days: |
+| Addresses Ending In: | Watering Days: |

-Even Numbers (0, 2, 4, 6, 8) | Sunday, Wednesday, Friday |
+| Even Numbers (0, 2, 4, 6, 8) | Sunday, Wednesday, Friday |

-Odd Numbers (1, 3, 5, 7, 9) | Tuesday, Thursday, Saturday |
+| Odd Numbers (1, 3, 5, 7, 9) | Tuesday, Thursday, Saturday |

 Rates

-- Effective June 8, 2019, an average residential customer in the Wrightwood Customer Service Area with a 5/8 x 3/4” meter using 5 Ccf per month would see a monthly bill decrease of $0.39 from $33.88 to $33.49 compared to 2018 (excluding any applicable surcharges).
+- The average residential customer in the Wrightwood Customer Service Area with a 5/8 x 3/4” meter using 3,740 gallons (5 Ccf) per month would see their current monthly bill increase from $61.37 to $73.44 in 2028, at the earliest (excluding any applicable surcharges).

 - Rates - Residential